rasmusbp/handlebarhelpers/README.md

 CSS helper classes indicating the position in list:
 "odd", "even", "first-child" and "last-child".

-And if a "group" is passed to the helper, these properties will be returned as well:
+And if a "group" option is passed to the helper, these properties will be returned as well:

 * **_group**
- CSS helper classes that add the ability to divide the iteration into segments.
+CSS helper classes that adds the ability to divide output into segments.
 Adds the following classes based on current position: group[n]", "first-group-item" and "last-group-item"